bwest937/bwest937.github.io/VaultHome/wellhrm/6. Rules/Death.md

 ### Dying

 If damage reduces you to 0 hit points and fails to kill you, you fall unconscious and are Dying.
-Dying creatures cannot act, and if in combat or a dangerous situation, begin making Death Saving Throws instead.
+Dying creatures cannot act, and if in combat or a dangerous situation, begin making death saving throws instead.
+Death saves continue until you are dead, alive, or stabilized.

-### Death Saving Throws
+#### Death Saving Throws

-When Dying, you must make a special saving throw, called a death saving throw, to determine whether you creep closer to death or hang onto life.

 Roll a d20 and add (or subtract) your CON bonus.
-If the roll is 10 or higher, you succeed.
-Otherwise, you fail.
-On your third success, you become **stable** (see below).
-On your third failure, you **die**.
+If the total is 10 or higher, you cling to life, for now.
+On your second failure, you **die**.

-Your success and failure counts are reset to zero when you regain any hit points or become stable.
+**Rolling 1 or 20:** When you make a death saving throw and roll a 1, you **die**.
+If you roll a 20, you regain 1 hit point.

+#### Healing
 The best way to save a creature with 0 hit points is to heal it.
-Any healing will automatically stabilize a dying creature and bring them up to 0 HP.
+Any magical healing will automatically stabilize a dying creature and bring them up to 0 HP.
 If the amount of HP healed was enough to bring them above 0, they are able to act.

-**Rolling 1 or 20:** When you make a death saving throw and roll a 1 on the d20, it counts as two failures.
-If you roll a 20 on the d20, you regain 1 hit point.

-**Damage at 0 or negative HP:** If you take any damage while you have 0 hit points, you immediately suffer a death saving throw failure, as well as the damage.

-**Stabilizing a Creature:**  A stable creature is no longer Dying, but it does remain unconscious.
-If it takes any damage, the creature stops being stable, and must start making death saving throws again.
-A party member can stabilize a still-dying ally once out of combat.
+#### Stabilizing
+Once out of combat, the party can take a turn to stabilize a dying ally.
+The ally remains at 0HP and unconscious.

+### System Shock
+Any PC who drops to 0HP and survives will be able to finish the adventuring day on adrenaline and willpower, but is going to really feel it the next day: